-The University does not calculate honors for graduate degrees.
+The University does not calculate honors for graduate or doctorate degrees as well as post-baccalaureate and post-master's certificates.

 To be eligible for election to Kappa Gamma Pi, national Catholic college honor society, or to Delta Epsilon Sigma, national scholastic honor society for colleges and universities with a Catholic tradition, students must qualify for graduation with honors and demonstrate qualities of leadership and service.